robwilde/TwitchPress/wp-content/plugins/channel-solution-for-twitch/readme.txt

   - New shortcode for creating a WP subscriber (logged-in visitor) page that allows third-party services to be authorized.
   - Disabled the share to feed service as Twitch.tv has disabled that feature on all channels.
   - New shortcode [twitchpress_sync_buttons_public] for listing manual data sync buttons, intended for tests and as a backup.
+  - Moved function twitchpress_shortcode_procedure_redirect() from UM extension to the frontend-notices.php (temporary approach).

 * Configuration:
   - No changes.